felix91gr/awesome-system-swift/README.md

 ### Libraries

 #### System libraries
+* [iNotify](https://github.com/Ponyboy47/inotify): a Swift wrapper around the CInotify library.
+WIP.
+The objective is to be able to have File Events akin to those you can subscribe to in Darwin.

 #### Web libraries
 * [Embassy](https://github.com/envoy/Embassy): a lightweight async HTTP server library.
 Runs in Darwin and Linux ^u^